Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

 These entries will enable debug extensions to be displayed in the host applications.
 Please note that, CSXS.9 is given with the assumption that, you are developing the extension for CEP 9.
 If you are developing extension for previous version of CEP, replace 9 with corresponding version number.

-#### Special notes for Mac 10.9 and higher
+#### Special notes for macOS 10.9 and higher

-Staring with Mac 10.9, Apple introduced a caching mechanism for plist files.
+Staring with macOS 10.9, Apple introduced a caching mechanism for plist files.
 Your modifications to plist files does not take effect until the cache gets updated (on a periodic basis, you cannot know exactly when the update will happen).
 To make sure your modifications take effect, there are two methods.

  - Kill **cfprefsd** process.
 It will restart automatically.
 Then the update takes effect.
- - Restart your Mac, or log out the current user and re-log in.
+ - Restart your macOS, or log out the current user and re-log in.
  - [More Information](http://hints.macworld.com/article.php?story=20130908042828630)